 |Budgeting, accounting, purchasing, contracting, fixed asset administration, sponsored program finance and business operations, student financial aid, student accounting, billing and collections, cashiering and banking, payroll, investing, financial reporting.|

-Policies specific to those areas that fall under the authority of the Executive Vice President & Chief Operating Officer.
+Policies specific to those areas that fall under the authority of the Vice President for Finance.

 |Key financial and business functions including, debt and credit management, managerial analysis and costing, financial performance measurements, and financial planning.|